awsdocs/amazon-workspaces-administration-guide/doc_source/register-deregister-directory.md

 Shared directories are not currently supported for use with Amazon Workspaces\.
 If your AWS Managed Microsoft AD directory has been configured for multi\-Region replication, only the directory in the primary Region can be registered for use with Amazon Workspaces\.
 Attempts to register the directory in a replicated Region for use with Amazon Workspaces will fail\.
 Multi\-Region replication with AWS Managed Microsoft AD isn't supported for use with Amazon Workspaces within replicated Regions\.

-1. Select two subnets that are not from the same Availability Zone\.
+1. Select two subnets of your VPC that are not from the same Availability Zone\.
+These subnets will be used to launch your WorkSpaces\.
+For more information, see [Availability Zones for Amazon Workspaces](azs-workspaces.md)\.

 1. For **Enable Self Service Permissions**, choose **Yes** to enable your users to rebuild their WorkSpaces, change volume size, compute type and running mode\.
 Enabling may impact how much you pay for Amazon Workspaces\.
 Choose **No** otherwise\.